MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     In the output, observe there are three overloads for the function, with one accepting a single input string and the other two expecting arrays of text.
 The output shows the function's schema, name, result data type, and argument data types.
 This information can help you gain an understanding of how to use the function.

-3. Repeat the above command, replacing the `analyze_sentiment` function name with each of the following function names to inspect all of the available functions in the schema:
+3. Repeat the above command, replacing the `analyze_sentiment` function name with each of the following function names, to inspect all of the available functions in the schema:

     - `detect_language`
     - `extract_key_phrases`